 12 seconds and slowly release.
 The pilot flame should stay alight.
-If the flame goes out repeat procedure above to establish the pilot. - If the spark unit fails to light the pilot, the appliance may be lit manually by applying a lighted match or taper to the pilot jet and following the above procedure. - Turn the IGNITION KNOB anticlockwise to the main flame position. - 6.
-Press and hold the ('large flame') button (in Figure 12/Figure 13) until clicking is heard (fully open). - 7.
-The main burner will have cross-lit from the pilot. - Now the gas rate can be adjusted to the desired setting by pressing the ◊/• ('small flame/dot') button.
-Any rate between the pre-set high and low can be obtained using the two buttons. - To switch off the main burner press and hold the ('small flame/dot') button until clicking is heard from the valve (OFF position). - 10.
+If the flame goes out repeat procedure above to establish the pilot. - If the spark unit fails to light the pilot, the appliance may be lit manually by applying a lighted match or taper to the pilot jet and following the above procedure. - Turn the IGNITION KNOB anticlockwise to the main flame position. - Press and hold the ('large flame') button (in Figure 12/Figure 13) until clicking is heard (fully open). - 7.
+The main burner will have cross-lit from the pilot. - To switch off the main burner press and hold the ('small flame/dot') button until clicking is heard from the valve (OFF position). - 10.
 The fire can safely be left in this position at all times, however to prevent unauthorised or accidental use (say by children) it is recommended to turn the